SiriusXM Comedy Club: History

 As Canada Laughs, the channel featured uncensored Canadian stand-up and sketch comedy.

 This channel, The Verge, Radio Parallèle, and/or ATN-Asian Radio were sometimes preempted by XM Radio Canada in order to air extra NHL play-by-play on channels 235 - 239.

 Laugh Attack was not added to Sirius after the Sirius/XM merger in 2008, as the Canadian Sirius and XM affiliates did not merge until 2011.

 Laugh Attack was renamed "Canada Laughs" and made available on Sirius and XM in May 2013.

 Rebranding as Just for Laughs

 In February 2019, SiriusXM announced a branding deal with the Just for Laughs comedy festival, which would see the channel rebranded as "Just for Laughs Radio", and the programming extended to include archival comedy performances from the Just for Laughs library.
 The rebranding was heavily criticized by Canadian comedians, as the archive content would include performances by international comedians, and would vastly reduce the amount of airtime for content from Canadian comedians.
 Many comedians noted that their royalties from Canada Laughs airplay were their single largest and most reliable comedy-related income source.

 On February 27, in response to the criticism, SiriusXM and Just for Laughs announced that the channel would return to its previous format under the amended name "Just for Laughs Canada", focusing exclusively on Canadian comedians.

+Following the end of the SiriusXM–Just for Laughs partnership in 2024, the original archive-based concept of Just for Laughs Radio was revisited in April 2026 for a new streaming channel on TuneIn, the latter having been acquired in late 2025 by Montreal-based Stingray Group.